Munabao railway station: History

-During the 1965 war, the railway station came under the control of Pakistan.
+During the Indo-Pakistani war of 1965, the railway station came under the control of Pakistan.

 According to a 1929 issue of the Railway Gazette, the Sind Mail used to run on this route between Ahmedabad and Hyderabad, Sindh.
 The route was in use with through services between Jodhpur and Karachi till around 1965.
 On the Pakistan side, Khokhrapar was the terminus of a metre-gauge branch line from Hyderabad, Sindh via Mirpur Khas, 135 km from the border.

 The rail link across Munabao–Khokhrapar border was restored in 2006.
 As per the agreement between Indian and Pakistan railways, the Thar Express travels once a week from Karachi during a six-month block, crosses the international border, and the passengers change over to an Indian train at Munabao for their onward journey to Bhagat Ki Kothi in Jodhpur.

 On the Indian side the Thar Link Express runs non-stop once a week from Bhagat Ki Kothi (near Jodhpur) to Munabao and back.
 Pakistan Railways have set up a new railway station at Zero Point There is a passenger train linking Munabao to Barmer, which runs on all days except Monday.